 Volunteer Opportunities in Local Schools

-The Community Schools and Youth Programs initiative is a partnership between Binghamton University, the Broome County Promise Zone and local school districts that provides opportunities for Binghamton University students to volunteer with local youth and have a positive impact on the community.
+The Community Schools and Youth Programs initiative is a partnership between Binghamton University, the Broome County Promise Zone and local school districts that provides opportunities for Binghamton University students to volunteer and intern with local youth and have a positive impact on the community.

-Current Volunteer Opportunities
+Current Volunteer and Internship Opportunities

-If you would like to know more, or if you have ideas or suggestions for additional volunteer programs in local schools, please contact the Youth Engagement Coordinator at email@example.com or 607-777-2536.
+If you would like to know more, or if you have ideas or suggestions for additional volunteer or internship programs in local schools, please contact the Youth Engagement Coordinator at email@example.com or 607-777-2536.
 You can also stop by the Center for Civic Engagement office in UU-137.